gardener/gardener/docs/proposals/README.md

 If not already done, please present your GEP in the [regular community meeting](https://github.com/gardener/documentation/blob/master/CONTRIBUTING.md#weekly-meeting) to brief the community about your proposal (we strive for personal communication :) ).
 Also consider that this may be an important step to raise awareness and understanding for everyone involved.

+The GEP template contains a small set of metadata, which is helpful for keeping track of the enhancement in general and especially of who is responsible for implementing and reviewing PRs that are part of the enhancement.

+### Main Reviewers

+Apart from general metadata, the GEP should name at least one "main reviewer".
+You can find a main reviewer for your GEP either when discussing the proposal in the community meeting, by asking in our [Slack Channel](https://gardener.cloud/documentation/contribute/#slack-channel) or at latest during the GEP PR review.
+New GEPs should only be accepted once at least one main reviewer is nominated/assigned.

+The main reviewers are charged with the following tasks:

+- familiarizing themselves with the details of the proposal
+- reviewing the GEP PR itself and any further updates to the document
+- discussing design details and clarifying implementation questions with the author before and after the proposal was accepted
+- reviewing PRs related to the GEP in-depth

+Other community members are of course also welcome to help the GEP author, review his work and raise general concerns with the enhancement.
+Nevertheless, the main reviewers are supposed to focus on more in-depth reviews and accompaning the whole GEP process end-to-end, which helps with getting more high-quality reviews and faster feedback cycles instead of having more people looking at the process with lower priority and less focus.

 ## GEP Process

 1. Pre-discussions about GEP (if necessary)
+1. Find a main reviewer for your enhancement
-2. GEP is filed through GitHub PR
+1. GEP is filed through GitHub PR
-3. Presentation in Gardener community meeting (if possible)
+1. Presentation in Gardener community meeting (if possible)
-4. Review of GEP from maintainers/community
+1. Review of GEP from maintainers/community
-5. GEP is merged if accepted
+1. GEP is merged if accepted
-6. Implementation of GEP
+1. Implementation of GEP
-7. Consider keeping GEP up-to-date in case implementation differs essentially
+1. Consider keeping GEP up-to-date in case implementation differs essentially